-Remember, applying to art school is similar to applying to any other college institution.
-Here are five tips to help make applying for art school a little less daunting.
+Remember, applying to art college is similar to applying to any other education institution.
+Here are five tips to help make applying for art colleges a little less daunting.

 01. Do the research

 It's time to do some research – and lots of it.
-Deciding what school is best for you is a big decision.
+Deciding which art college is best for you is a big decision.
 Fortunately, you have all the tools you need for making this important choice right at your fingertips.
 Surf the internet to find school directories, school reviews, ranking information, and more.

 Before applying to any school, be sure to consider your budget and your educational goals.
 Keep in mind to choose from schools that are accredited, offer financial aid, scholarship opportunities, and can offer you the art school education that you desire.
 Consult the school's degree offerings, course catalogues, and financial aid information.

 Let's face it, we will not all get that coveted acceptance letter from our number one pick.
-This is just a fact of life when it comes to applying for college.
-Narrow down your choices, create a list, and be prepared to apply to multiple schools.
+This is just a fact of life.
+Narrow down your choices, create a list, and be prepared to apply to multiple art colleges.

 Start with about 15 potential schools that you would be interested in attending.
 From this list, choose three 'first pick' schools.
 These schools may have a notoriously rigorous admissions process, or be highly selective.
-Do not discourage yourself from applying.
+Don't let this discourage you from applying.
 You have a chance of making it, but it can be a bit of a long shot.
 Be sure to review the admissions requirements, and send out those applications.

-Next, choose three more schools that better match your student profile.
-It's good to dream big, but applying to 'match' schools only increases your chances of acceptance into an excellent fine arts program.
-These are schools are typically less selective, and more readily accept students with your academic standing and technical skill.
+Next, choose three more art colleges that better match your student profile.
+It's good to dream big, but applying to 'match' schools increases your chances of acceptance into an excellent fine arts course.
+These schools are typically less selective, and are more likely to accept students with your academic standing and technical skill.

 03. Prepare a portfolio

-You know that a strong portfolio is essential when applying for art school.
-A strong portfolio is one that not only communicates your technical skills, but also inspires its audience.
+You know that a strong portfolio is essential when applying for art college.
+The perfect portfolio (opens in new tab) will not only communicate your technical skills, but also inspire its audience.
 Include your best representative works.
 Be bold and choose the work that best speaks to you, or best communicates your goals and aspirations as an artist.

 As you apply to various institutions, you may want to tweak your portfolio from school to school to best match the admissions requirements for each institution.
 Another part of building a strong portfolio is highlighting your skills and goals to align with those of college admissions committees.

-Be honest about your processes and your achievements.
-Do not be afraid to highlight your successes as an artist and a student.
+Be honest about your processes and your achievements, and don't be afraid to highlight your successes as an artist and a student.
 Have you contributed artwork for local galleries or events?
-Did you receive any honors for your work?
+Did you receive any honours for your work?
 Let the interviewers know that you are proud of your achievements and are interested in strengthening your skills.

-Sure, art school is a great way to learn, make lasting connections with peers and mentors, and develop and strengthen your talents and skills.
+Sure, art college is a great way to learn, make lasting connections with peers and mentors, and develop and strengthen your talents and skills.
 However, attending art school does not equal instant success.
-Ask any art school graduate.
+Ask any art college graduate.
 In order to succeed in the world post-graduation, you have to be your own advocate.